CBEST Test Breakdown

 - You will have to carry out mathematical operations in order to solve the given problems.
 Hence, there is a need to be familiar with the basic concepts of mathematics.

-- You are not permitted to use a calculator for taking the CBEST.
+- You are not permitted to use a calculator during the test.
 Refer to the official website, http://www.cbest.nesinc.com/index.asp for more information on the prohibited materials while taking the CBEST.

 - The questions asked in this test section will be drawn from three skill areas: